 This course begins with a revision of communications and is suitable even for those new to system design.
 It will be most helpful for engineers with some background in electronic circuits already, but who may be wishing to move into microwave system design, or for those who wish to become systems engineers.

 The course is suitable for engineering managers, design engineers, and experienced test and production engineers.
+Course participants will most likely work for systems integrators, prime contractors, telcos, defence organisations, or in emerging ‘new space’ industries.

 Past participants who have benefitted most are those who arrive with an area of detailed expertise and leave with a much broader appreciation of microwave systems.